chrisharper/libvirt-usb/README.md

     MAJOR=189
     MINOR=26

-If the guest we are adding to were called 'arch' the string would be as follows for the above device:
+If the guest we are adding to were called 'desktop' the line would be as follows for the above device:

-    PRODUCTS[1]="1050/470/512:arch"
+    1050/470/512:desktop